westbigben/python/06-Killer Libraries/README.md

 ### Schedule Example
 The schedule example runs quickly for demo purposes.
 In real applications, you'd typically run the scheduler in a longer loop or as a daemon.

+### Duplicate IP Detector Issues
+If the duplicate IP detector fails:
+1. Verify the log file exists and is readable
+2. Try `--format generic` for unknown log formats
+3. Use `--encoding latin1` for legacy files
+4. Check file permissions and path correctness
+5. Use `--create-sample` to generate test data

 ## 🎓 Learning Path

+### **External Libraries Path**
 1. Start with **Pathlib** and **Requests** - fundamental tools
 2. Learn **Pandas** for data manipulation
 3. Explore **BeautifulSoup** for web scraping